zrfisaac/wiki.en/voltage.md

 This guide explains how to calculate **Voltage (V)** using **Ohm's Law**.
 The formula for voltage is:

+### Formula
+The formula for calculating voltage is:

 $$
 V = I \cdot R
 $$